-The filename expansion pattern globpat is expanded to generate the possible completions.
+The pathname expansion pattern globpat is expanded to generate the possible completions.

--W wordlist
+$-\mathbf{W}$ wordlist

 The wordlist is split using the characters in the IFS special variable as delimiters, and each resultant word is expanded.
 The possible completions are the members of the resultant list which match the word being completed.